Efficient and Deterministic Search Strategy Based on Residual Projections for Point Cloud Registration with Correspondences: Experiments

-As shown in Table~\ref{table4}, the success rate of all methods is over $95\%$ due to the low outlier rate of FCGF-based correspondences.
-Among these methods, Ours achieves the highest success rate of $98.20\%$ as well as TR-DE.
-Although Ours is not the most efficient method, it ranks second in terms of efficiency among all methods.
-For instance, Ours is approximately $5$ times faster than the BnB-based TR-DE, about $4$ times faster than the non-deterministic RANSAC, and approximately $50$ times faster than the deterministic TEASER.
-It is worth mentioning that the most efficient method is the learning-based registration method PointDSC.
+As shown in Table~\ref{table4}, all methods achieve a success rate exceeding $95\%$ owing to the low outlier rate of FCGF-based correspondences.
+Among these methods, Ours attains the best success rate of $98.20\%$, as well as TR-DE, SC$^2$-PCR, and Hunter.
+Although our method is not the fastest, it performs with competitive efficiency compared to SC$^2$-PCR and learning-based methods.
+Moreover, Ours is approximately $5$ times faster than the SOTA BnB-based TR-DE, about $4$ times faster than the non-deterministic RANSAC, and approximately $50$ times faster than the deterministic TEASER.
+It is worth mentioning that the most efficient method is the learning-based registration method, Hunter.
 However, learning-based methods often require additional training procedures and may perform well only on the datasets they were trained on.
-Additionally, Ours exhibits the best rotation accuracy and $F1$-score.
-Fig.~\ref{fig_1}(c) provides an example of registering a selected pair from the KITTI dataset, where Ours has better accuracy and efficiency than FGR and GC-RANSAC.
-In general, compared to the state-of-the-art methods, including learning-based methods, Ours demonstrates competitive performance in efficiency and even better performance in robustness.
-This demonstrates the effectiveness of both the pose decoupling strategy and the BnB-based search method in our proposed method.
+Additionally, Ours exhibits the second best rotation accuracy and the best $F1$-score.
+In Fig.~\ref{fig_1}(c), qualitative results of registering a selected pair from the KITTI dataset is provided, where Ours has better accuracy and efficiency than both FGR and GC-RANSAC.
+In general, when compared to SOTA methods, including learning-based estimators, our method showcases competitive performance in both efficiency and robustness.
+This underscores the effectiveness of the proposed pose decoupling strategy and the deterministic BnB-based search method.

+In addition, an evaluation and verification of the orthogonality of the estimated coarse results is conducted in Appendix F. The results reveal that the proposed method can partially assess the quality of the estimation results by checking the orthogonality and determinant of the coarse rotation matrix.